AndyObtiva/MathBowling/README.md

 1. [DONE] Menu Options
 1. [DONE] Icon/Background for MacOS Package

-1.1.0 Release:

-1. Package for Windows

-1.2.0 Release:

-1. Package for Linux

 2.0.0 Release:

+1. Fix odd layout issues on some older Macs
+1. Fix issue with game font not showing up on some older Macs
+1. Fix video scrollbar issue on some older Macs
-1. Multiple difficulties
+1. Multiple difficulties (Easy, Medium, Hard) with more difficult questions and shorter answer time
 1. Players can choose unique player color to distinguish themselves
 1. Players may enter name
+1. Spare shot video
+1. Multiple videos for each scoring type

+2.1.0 Release:

+1. Package for Windows

+2.2.0 Release:

+1. Package for Linux

 # License